 Also read our blog post on “Call of Duty Warzone Season 2 Battle Pass – Costumes and Gun skins revealed“

-This followed a first season which included new maps, weapons, and operators alongside a series of additional gameplay modes.
+This followed a first season that included new maps, weapons, and operators alongside a series of additional gameplay modes.

-Players can unlock and use a Call of Duty Warzone gun earlier than it’s official release exploit way discovered by influential gamer and YouTuber JGOD.
+Players can unlock and use a Call of Duty Warzone gun earlier than its official release exploit was discovered by influential gamer and YouTuber JGOD.

-In a video posted to YouTube, the streamer showing user how they can get access to the leaked weapon.
+In a video posted to YouTube, the streamer showed users how they can get access to the leaked weapon.
 The Sykov pistol is seemingly meant to launch as part of Season 2 of Warzone, it’s a fully – Automatic gun that excels at close range.

 Of course, that might change by the time it is released properly, with the developer making necessary changes to make the weapons fairer.

 Unlocking the Sykov is a fairly easy process.
 Players have to finish five matches with four pistol kills and then spot a blinking green in the Warzone menu.